qinnzou/Robust-Lane-Detection/README.md

 We use different sampling strides to get 5 continuous images, as shown below.
 Each row in the index represents for a sequence and its label for training.![image](https://github.com/qinnzou/Robust-Lane-Detection/blob/master/LaneDetectionCode/save/result/sample.png)

 ## Download:
-You can download this dataset from the following link, https://pan.baidu.com/s/1DXy6klAHNmsIjq_g83CGiQ or https://drive.google.com/drive/folders/1BHbYU3AoU5i2mduMtfUkFHVuYObA_fWt?usp=sharing
+You can download this dataset and pretrained model from the following link, https://pan.baidu.com/s/1DXy6klAHNmsIjq_g83CGiQ or https://drive.google.com/drive/folders/1BHbYU3AoU5i2mduMtfUkFHVuYObA_fWt?usp=sharing

 # Set up